 Our Compensation Committee generally reviews our NEOs' salaries on an annual basis.
-The annual base salaries for our NEOs for 2019 are set forth in the chart below.
-The annual base salaries of our CEO (Badrinarayanan Kothandaraman), Chief Financial Officer (Eric Branderiz) and Chief Commercial Officer (David Ranhoff) remained unchanged in 2019, because the Compensation Committee determined that their salaries negotiated in connection with assuming their current positions were sufficient for their continued service into 2019 and remained competitive based on market data.
-The annual base salary set forth in the chart below for our COO (Jeff McNeil) reflects the total salary paid in 2019.
-Prior to his appointment as our COO on April 25, 2019, Mr. McNeil received a merit-based increase on April 1, 2019 in his prior position of Vice President, Customer Support and Quality.
-The Compensation Committee determined that it was not necessary to adjust his salary again as a result of his appointment to the position of COO.
+The annual base salaries for our NEOs for 2021 are set forth in the chart below.
+The annual base salaries of our NEOs except Jeff McNeil remained unchanged in 2021 as compared with 2020 levels, because the Compensation Committee determined that their salaries negotiated in connection with assuming their current positions were sufficient for their continued service into 2021 and remained competitive based on market data.
+Mr. McNeil's annual base salary was increased to match the base salaries of our CFO and COO, effective April 1, 2021, in line with the timing of our Company's annual employee merit increases.

-Named Executive Officer 2019 9 Base Salary (\$)
+Named Executive Officer 202 Bas 21 Annual se Salary (1)

 Badrinarayanan Kothandaraman \$ 450,000

 Eric Branderiz 400,000

-Jeff McNeil 312,195
+Jeffrey McNeil (1) 379,065

 David Ranhoff 400,000